 Interstate 840 Tennessee

-Originally tapped to be a full 187-mile beltway of the metropolitan Nashville area, Tennessee 840 (Future Interstate 840) connects Interstate 40 near Pomona to Interstate 40 near Lebanon.
-The beltway was touted as an answer to regional traffic needs so that the existing Nashville freeways could better support local traffic.
-Similar to the planned outer beltway (Grand Parkway / SH 99) of Houston, Tennessee 840 comprises a complete bypass of the metropolitan area, providing a through route for the movement of goods and services.
-Critics of the beltway however worry that the new freeway will open up lands for unprecedented commercial and residential development.
+Originally envisioned as a full 187-mile beltway around the metropolitan Nashville area, Interstate 840 connects I-40 near Dickson with I-40 near Lebanon.
+The beltway was proposed as a solution for regional traffic needs so that the existing Nashville freeways could better support local traffic.
+Similar to the outer beltway (Grand Parkway / SH 99) ofaround Houston, I-840 forms a complete bypass of the metropolitan area, providing a through route for the movement of goods and services.
+Critics of the beltway contended that the new road would open up land for unchecked commercial and residential development.

-Interstate designation was planned originally, but later withdrawn because funding was derived from Tennessee state sources such as gas and diesel taxes, license plate renewal fees and other highway user fees.1 Additionally the route fell under then-govenror Lamar Alexander's 1968 "Bicentennial Parkway" road program.9 However an application to AASHTO by TDOT was approved to upgrade the state route to Interstate 840 on May 15, 2015.
+Interstate designation for SR 840 was planned originally, but later withdrawn because funding was derived from Tennessee state sources such as gas and diesel taxes, license plate renewal fees and other highway user fees.1 The route was incorporated into then-governor Lamar Alexander's 1986 "Bicentennial Parkway" road program.4 An application to AASHTO by TDOT to upgrade the state route to Interstate 840, however, was approved on May 15, 2015.

-The origins of Tennessee 840 began in 1975 with the recommendation for a beltway of Nashville included in the 1975-79 Tennessee Highway System Plan.2 By 1986, the concept became official upon the proposal of Governor Lamar Alexander for the route and the subsequent approval by the state legislature.
-The route was included in the Tennessee Better Roads Program.
-From there planning commenced in 1988 culminating to actual construction by 1991.
-Newspaper reports referred to the beltway as Interstate 840 rather than Tennessee 840.
+The origins of Tennessee 840 date to 1975 with the recommendation for a beltway around Nashville in the 1975-79 Tennessee Highway System Plan.2 By 1986, the route became official under a proposal from Governor Lamar Alexander, and the subsequent approval by the state legislature.
+The route was also included in the Tennessee Better Roads Program.
+Planning commenced from there in 1988, culminating with actual construction by 1991.
+Newspaper reports at the time referred to the beltway as Interstate 840 rather than State Route 840.